BerranRemzi/xOS/README.md

 }
 ```

-## Contributing

-Just to let you know, pull requests are welcome.
-For major changes, please open an issue first to discuss what you want to change.

 ## Acknowledgements

 This code is based on the work of Frank Vahid, Bailey Miller, and Tony Givargis, available at [UCLA - Computer Science - RIOS](https://www.cs.ucr.edu/~vahid/rios/)